apache/incubator-seata/README.md

 ## Maven dependency

-Depending on the scenario, choose one of the two dependencies: `io.seata:seata-all` or `io.seata:seata-spring-boot-starter`.
+Depending on the scenario, choose one of the two dependencies: `org.apache.seata:seata-all` or `io.seata:seata-spring-boot-starter`.
 ```xml
 <properties>
   <seata.version>2.0.0</seata.version>